English Comprehension

 Maple syrup is a significant commodity in Canada.
 Approximately 75 to 80% of the total maple products produced worldwide are produced in Canada, with the vast majority coming from Quebec.
 Therefore, maple products are valuable exports for the Canadian economy.

-There are many maple syrup festivals in Canada celebrating the coming of spring.
-However, these are pretty much exclusive to eastern Canada, so living on the West Coast, I have never had the opportunity to attend one.
+There are many maple syrup festivals in Canada that celebrate the arrival of spring.
+However, these are exclusive to eastern Canada, so living on the West Coast, I have never had the opportunity to attend one.
 At these festivals, many of which are held outside the sugar shacks, attendees can sample maple products and learn about the process of making syrup and other maple products.

 Health Benefits of Maple Syrup